Ratludu/Ratludu/README.md

 ## Hi there 🐀

 I enjoy working with data—analyzing it, building dashboards, and exploring machine learning to solve problems.
 I like turning complex data into something clear and useful.
+If your interested you can see my terminal style portfolio [here](https://ratludu.github.io/terminal-portfolio/).

 Feel free to check out my projects and reach out if you want to connect or collaborate! 🚀